KGB Museum Riga: The Corner House & its dark history

 Bullet holes at the KGB execution chamber in Riga, Latvia

 The last room of the tour is the most terrifying one.
 Don’t imagine something like a big space.
-It is a small room like the previous ones.
+It is a small room, similar to the previous ones.
 All you can see is a wall.
 That’s where the people stood and waited to die.
 Fortunately, the blood is washed off, but the bullet holes remain.
 In the photo you can see above, the yellow marks show these bullets.

 The walls of the execution chamber were covered with wooden panels and additional layers of rubber-coated fabric.
 A hole in the room’s corner collected the blood of the person executed.
 The doors had extra noise isolation material to muffle the sound of the shots.
 Moreover, a truck engine kept running straight outside the room.